Assetto Corsa: Reception

 Assetto Corsa (PC) received mostly positive reviews.
 It received "generally positive" reviews from critics.
 The PC version received an aggregated score of 85/100 rating on Metacritic, with the PS4 version receiving 73/100.

 Eurogamer.net, in its January 2015 PC review, writes that "Kunos' solution is simple, elegant and—if there's any common sense knocking around other developers—surely a standard for all driving games that follow in its wake" and concludes that "Assetto Corsas laser focus on the driving experience works wonders—and when it comes to replicating that simple, brilliant pleasure, there's no other game right now that does it better"; it awarded the game a score of 9/10 and a silver 'Recommended' label.
-Eurogamer.net's Italian sister-website Eurogamer.it reviewed the game earlier on 16 October 2014 and awarded it the same score of 9/10.
+Eurogamer.nets Italian sister-website Eurogamer.it reviewed the game earlier on 16 October 2014 and awarded it the same score of 9/10.

 Justin Sutton of American automobile news site Motorsport.com, writes that "Assetto Corsa is a beautiful game, the result of laser-scanning accuracy and precision, with good sound, AI that needs improving, and a multiplayer community that could really benefit from more clean racers.
 The mods available for the sim, however, take it to the next level", concluding: "If you're looking for a good sim to enter the sim-racing community with, Assetto Corsa is a fantastic choice that will provide an incredible number of cars and tracks for a one-time payment."

 On 15 May 2015, Rock, Paper, Shotguns Tim Stone put Assetto Corsa on place five of its "The 25 Best Simulation Games Ever Made" list.
 The game has been regularly featured in the website's simulation and wargame-focused The Flare Path section.

 In its 2015 review of the PC version, British automobile magazine Evo highlights Assetto Corsas physics, writing that "some aspects that other games barely touch on, such as tyre deformation and accurate friction models, are impressively accurate", and concludes: "What Assetto Corsa neatly demonstrates is the variety available in the racing simulation game market, and also developers’ different interpretations of the term ‘simulation’. [...]
 While lacking in vehicle and circuits right now, Assetto Corsa is one of the best simulations we’ve tried".
 However, in September 2016, The PlayStation Official Magazine said "as an actual racing game, it's rather sedate, feature-light and often unfairly difficult."